erdavenport/japaneseEel/README.md

 ![timeline](results/1_general_info/timeline_sample_collection.png)

-Make plot of the number of loci per population at each stack depth:
+Make plot of the number of loci per population at each stack depth and plot of the nucleotide diversity in each population:

 ```
 scripts/plot_loci_per_population.R \